 Students who begin an articulated degree program at UNB directly from high school are considered for Scholarships Open to High School Students.
-Students who are enrolled in articulated degree programs at UNB and attend the partnering institution (and not enrolled in 12 ch or 4 courses at UNB) may be considered for scholarships as follows –Eligibility
+Students who are enrolled in articulated degree programs at UNB and attend the partnering institution (and not enrolled full-time at UNB) may be considered for scholarships as follows –Eligibility

 - The student must begin the program of study at UNB.